stolostron/rhacm-docs/_pages/deprecate_remove.md

   - All `V1` APIs are generally available and supported for 12 months or three releases, whichever is greater.
 V1 APIs are not removed, but can be deprecated outside of that time limit.
   - All `beta` APIs are generally available for nine months or three releases, whichever is greater.
 Beta APIs are not removed outside of that time limit.
   - All `alpha` APIs are not required to be supported, but might be listed as deprecated or removed if it benefits users.

+ ## Entire version EOL doc process

-* When a version of the product is no longer supported (EOL), the program manager will have a document to communicate to the teams.
-Someone on the leadership team shoud open an Epic, which also will lead to a doc issue for EOL.
+ When a version of the product code is no longer supported (EOL), the program manager will have a document to communicate this to the teams.
+Someone on the ACM leadership team shoud open an Epic, which also will lead to a doc issue for EOL.

   - We cannot remove a version of the doc, per support.
 But it is always worth asking for really old versions to see if the policy has changed.
   - How we indicated a version of the product is removed, but the doc is deprecated is with a note similar to the following note: